backend-development/backend-development-textbook/source/rails_associations_and_validations.md

     add_reference :tweets, :zombie, null: false, foreign_key: true
 ```

-If you ever mistype your `rails generate ...` line, you can undo it by running `rails destroy ...`.
+Remember: If you ever mistype your `rails generate ...` line, you can undo it by running `rails destroy ...`.

 ### Model